 - Credit check

 It’s usually the little things that can hurt your credit.
 Check your income, credit, as well as rent history that might show up on a credit report.
-Get everything tip top shape, aiming for a credit score over 680.
+Get everything tip top shape, aiming for a credit score of over 680.
 This will ensure you receive the lowest interest rate on your loan.

 - Debt-to-income ratio